Which one would we choose?

 During the 2 minute cycle, the general recommendation is to spend 30 seconds cleaning each quadrant of the mouth.

-The pacer pauses the motion of the brush head momentarily at 30 second intervals.
+The pacer pauses the movement of the brush head momentarily at 30 second intervals.
 Giving you a visual (if you look at the brush head) and audible warning,

 This helps ensure that during your 2 minutes of brushing, you clean fairly evenly across the mouth.